justinb4003/piggy/README.md

 ## Setup

-There's going to be a whole bunch of python deps to pull in before this will run but I do not have a requirements.txt built yet.
-You'll have to figure it out as you go.
+If I have my requirements.txt built right you should be able to install all the project deps with: pip3 install -r src/requirements.txt

 The ircon_full.sql file contains a sample MySQL/MariaDB database dump.
 Loading this will create some basic equipment and sensors that point right back to the URLs that the stock simulator currently uses.
 By default the system wants to connect to:
 database: ircon
 username: piggy
 password: oinkoink

 Changing connection parameters is done, currently, in db/EqFetch.py.